Blackboard (Faculty) - Tests, Surveys, and Pools: Create a Test or Survey

 Name: Name the test.
 The name of the test should not only reflect the topic of the test, (Respiratory, as opposed to Chapter 1) but should be kept short (Ch1: Respiratory).
 The title of the test will appear as the column title in the Grade Center.
 The columns in the Grade Center do not expand to fit the length of the title, so longer titles will be cut off.

-Description: The description is option.
+Description: The description is optional.
 This description will appear under the test link when it is deployed in a content area.
 This is editable both from the Test area and the deployed link by clicking Edit Test Options.
 Any information that the students need to see before they click on the test link should be placed in this area.

 Instructions: The instructions are also optional.
 These will appear to students once they click on the test link, but before they begin the test.